How to deal with cash flow problems / issues?

 Today, you can even sell on social media networks, so your imagination is your only limit!
 But be careful, because some distribution channels may be more suited to your business than others.
 Similarly, while distance selling is potentially faster, it incurs additional costs, which the customer will not necessarily pay.

-On the other hand, in-store selling can be an excellent way to increase your margins!
-So, analyse your ways of selling and take action accordingly to turn your cash flow around.
+On the other hand, in-store selling can be an excellent way to increase your profitability!
+So, analyse your ways of selling and take action accordingly to generate additional income and turn your cash flow around.

 Today, no one communicates in the same way as we did 50 years ago, and this is particularly true in business: with social media and websites, etc., a good communication strategy can be a tremendous help in boosting sales and filling the cash shortages your company is facing.